Thondan (2017 film): Production

 In May 2016, Samuthirakani revealed that he was set to work with Jayam Ravi for the second time after Nimirndhu Nil on a project titled Thondan, using a script that he had initially written for Sasikumar.
 He stated that production would begin by the end of the year, with Allari Naresh also selected to play a role.
 However Jayam Ravi's busy schedule during 2016 and 2017 meant that the pair could not eventually work together.

 The film re-materialised during December 2016, with Vikranth signed on to portray the role originally assigned to Naresh, while Samuthirakani himself would play the lead role.
 Vikranth revealed that he would star in the project alongside commitments to work in Suseenthiran's ventures Vennila Kabaddi Kuzhu 2 and Nenjil Thunivirundhal.
 Samuthirakani stated the film would be about "simple men, their lives, problems and pain" and "these are people who provide a service to the society; they might earn a less salaries, but they definitely get more satisfaction out of life".
 He added that the film would tackle several social issues in India including demonetisation, corruption in politics, the farmers' plight, jallikattu and the harassment of women.
 Production began during early December 2016, with Sunaina added to the cast after Samuthirakani was impressed with her performance in Neerparavai (2012).

 Soundtrack

 The film's music was composed by Justin Prabhakaran and featured five songs.
 The album was released on 9 April 2017 through Yuvan Shankar Raja's U1 Records label.

 Release

-The film had a theatrical release across Tamil Nadu on 26 May 2017, alongside Radha Mohan's Brindavanam (2017 film), and earned mixed to negative reviews.
+The film had a theatrical release across Tamil Nadu on 26 May 2017, alongside Radha Mohan's Brindavanam, and earned mixed to negative reviews.
 The satellite rights of the film were sold to Zee Tamil.
 Baradwaj Rangan of Film Companion wrote "All of which would be okay...if there was a grain of good filmmaking.
 But the utterly generic bring-down-the-bad-guy story is preposterous, and scenes go on and on."